 Melissa Mapes is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program.
 For over 15 years, she has worked with individuals on behavior change strategies on the topics of weight management, exercise, nutrition and stress management.
 She holds a dual bachelor’s degree in Kinesiology and in Human Nutrition from Kansas State University.
 She holds multiple wellness coaching certifications and is a certified Exercise Physiologist through American College of Sports Medicine.
 Melissa is a faculty member of the Mayo Clinic Wellness Coach Training Program and finds passion and purpose in working with training participants through mentoring opportunities and teaching best practice strategies.

 Angie has been with the Mayo Clinic Healthy Living Program since January 2014.
 She is a Registered Dietitian Nutritionist who works with adults to achieve lifestyle goals in weight management and overall health and wellness.
 She studied dietetics at the University of Wisconsin-Madison and completed her dietetic internship at the Hines VA Hospital in Illinois.
 She obtained a certificate of training in Adult, Child, and Adolescent Weight Management from the Commission on Dietetic Registration.
-Angie is a member of the National and Minnesota Academy of Nutrition and Dietetics.
-She is also a Certified Personal Trainer with the American Council on Exercise.
-Angie enjoys spending time with her husband and two teenagers.
-In her free time she enjoys running and has completed over 10 marathons.
+Past experiences include working in employee wellness and with adults and families to make sustainable healthy lifestyle practices at a local fitness facility.
+Angie is currently pursuing a Master’s in Public Health.

-Nolan is a Wellness Exercise Specialist at the Mayo Clinic Healthy Living Program.
-He shares his enthusiasm for research and education around Non-Exercise Activity Thermogenesis (NEAT) at every opportunity.
-He serves as team lead for NEAT offerings and has developed NEAT: Burn Calories Without Exercising and The NEAT Experience: Sit Less, Move More programs.
-In addition to providing education around NEAT, Nolan specializes in exercise training and fitness assessment.
-He holds a Bachelor of Science degree in Kinesiology-Human Performance & Health Promotion from the University of Wisconsin-Eau Claire and is currently pursuing a Master of Science in Kinesiology-Sports Conditioning; Corrective Exercise & Orthopedic Rehabilitation from A.T.
+Nolan is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program where he collaborates with guests on taking steps toward their vision of wellness.
+Nolan shares his enthusiasm for research and education around Non-Exercise Activity Thermogenesis (NEAT) at every opportunity.
+He serves as team lead for NEAT offerings and has developed NEAT: Burn Calories Without Exercising, and The NEAT Experience: Sit Less, Move More.
+In addition to coaching and providing education around NEAT, Nolan has a background in exercise training and evaluating fitness.
+He holds a Bachelor of Science degree in Kinesiology-Human Performance & Health Promotion from the University of Wisconsin-Eau Claire and a Master of Science in Kinesiology-Sports Conditioning; Corrective Exercise & Orthopedic Rehabilitation from A.T.
 Still University.
-He is certified by the American College of Sports Medicine as an Exercise Physiologist, and is a National Board Certified Health and Wellness Coach.
+He is certified by the American College of Sports Medicine as an Exercise Physiologist, and certified by the National Strength and Conditioning Association as a Strength and Conditioning Coach.
 With a passion for health, helping and serving others, and a never-ending thirst for knowledge, Nolan strives to inspire, motivate, and empower his clients toward greater wellness and sustainable lifestyle change.

 Stacy Peterson is a Resiliency Specialist at the Mayo Clinic Healthy Living Program.
 For the past 10 years, she has worked with individuals and groups on improving wellness and building lasting change through wellness coaching..
 She holds a bachelor’s degree in Exercise Science from the University of Wisconsin, La Crosse and has studied additional coursework in Group Coaching, Positive Psychology, Living on Purpose, and Stress Management and Resiliency Training (SMART).
 She holds multiple certifications in Wellness Coaching, including the National Board Certified Health and Wellness Coach designation and a certification in Clinical Exercise Physiology from the American College of Sports Medicine.
 Stacy has contributed to worksite wellness research in the area of Non-exercise Activity Thermogenesis, online articles for Healthy Living Online and has special interest in topics of resiliency and faith, holistic wellness and intentional living.